8 Must-Have Skills to Become a Stand-Out Administrative Assistant

 Considering they are such an integral part of business teams, there’s no denying that administrative assistants need to exhibit the right skillset to stand out to employers.
-And with only a 3% job growth rate expected between 2014 and 2024, seeking an admin assistant position is more competitive than ever.
+And with only a 3% job growth rate expected between 2014 and 2024, honing your admin assistant skills to land an admin assistant position is more important now than ever.

 As an experienced administrative staffing agency, we know what it will take for you to rise above the competition in your job search.
 Below, we highlight the eight administrative assistant skills you need to become a top candidate.

 Having the technological skills necessary to perform data entry, manage team calendars, and create company reports are highly sought after admin skills in assistants.
 It’s important to be familiar with Microsoft Office software like Excel, Word, PowerPoint, Outlook, and more.
 It’s also not uncommon for admin assistants to help input data into a customer relationship management (CRM) system, customer service platform, or virtual help desk.
 This means you need to have a thorough understanding of computer software, browsers, and operating systems in order to perform the job.

 One of the most important administrative skills you can exhibit as an admin assistant are your communication abilities.
 The company needs to know they can trust you to be the face and voice of other employees and even the company.
 This includes handling incoming correspondence from customers, suppliers, or partners in a timely and professional manner.
 In addition, it’s important admin assistants or clerks have a friendly and positive attitude when they interact with customers, guests, and other employees.